Peruz/load_lpp/paper.md

 ---

 # Key Points and Ideas
-Need for reliability and/or performance in distributed sensing capable of continuous monitoring.
+TNeed for reliability and/or performance in distributed sensing capable of continuous monitoring.
 For example, edge devices and system of load cells, and engineering with quality standards.
 The safely-compiled rust binaries provide more flexibility of deployment.
 At the same time, it is relatively maintainable (high level convenient tools and compiler checks and cargo)